jjl/tv100/README.md

         (tv-vals (comp tvvec? (tv-map comp tvmap? (tv-zip tvint? tvint?))))))
 ```

+## Docs

+Because of the terrible state of doc tools for boot, you have to use leiningen,
+which you almost certainly have installed anyway.
+I'm trying to sort this out, sorry.

+Generate with 'lein doc', read at doc/index.html

 ## Quality and support

 * I'll try not to break the API.